LLMs Should Express Uncertainty Explicitly: Reasoning-Time <uncertain> Marker

-The previous section studied uncertainty exposed \emph{after} generation through verbalized confidence.
-We now consider the complementary case in which uncertainty is exposed \emph{during} reasoning.
-The goal here is not to estimate the probability that the final answer is correct, but to mark specific points along the trajectory where the current reasoning state appears unreliable --- points where retrieval or correction can still change the outcome.
+The previous section studied self-assessment exposed \emph{after} generation through verbalized confidence.
+We now consider the complementary case in which the model exposes its self-assessment \emph{during} reasoning.
+The goal here is not to estimate the probability that the final answer is correct, but to mark specific points along the trajectory where the current reasoning state appears unreliable, at which retrieval or correction can still change the outcome.

-Concretely, we train the model to emit the literal string \texttt{<uncertain>} whenever it encounters such a high-risk state during generation.
-This signal is a \emph{local uncertainty interface}: it does not summarize final correctness after the fact, but exposes candidate intervention points before the model has fully committed to an answer.
-In Adaptive RAG settings, this is exactly the granularity needed --- the signal arrives in the middle of reasoning, when there is still time to act.
+Concretely, we train the model to emit the explicit marker \texttt{<uncertain>} whenever it encounters such a high-risk state during generation.
+This marker is a during-reasoning signal: it does not summarize final correctness after the fact, but exposes candidate intervention points before the model has fully committed to an answer.
+In Adaptive RAG settings, this is exactly the granularity needed: the signal arrives in the middle of reasoning, when there is still time to act.